TMallinson/NYC-Housing-Data-Analysis/README.md

 # MKTG-880-Final-Project
-This is the final project for Marketing 880 - Applied Marketing Analytics
+This is the final project for MKTG 880 - Applied Marketing Analytics